boxcartenant/Gobbo-Buddy/README.md

 <img width="283" height="247" alt="image" src="https://github.com/user-attachments/assets/f662b454-985c-4edb-bd38-6d2a5abc7154" />

 But also now it has a little triangle on the bottom of the text area so it looks more like a word bubble.
+I'm just too lazy to update the screenshot.

 Good luck!